Healthy People, Healthy Planet

 Wildland Trekking believes in acting responsibly as we grow.

 Conservation has been a core part of our mission at Wildland since the beginning.
 For years we have supported the conservation efforts of local non-profits and associations affiliated with each of our destinations.
 This support has taken form as financial contributions, strategic partnerships, fundraiser donations, volunteer projects and more.

 What became increasingly clear over time however was that protecting our very special destinations (like Yellowstone, Yosemite, the Great Smoky Mountains, Grand Canyon, Torres del Paine, and Kilimanjaro National Park to name a few) only works if we – as humanity – can protect the planet as a whole.
 These pristine refuges are not islands, disconnected from the rest of the world.
 They are 100% dependent on the well being of the global environment.
 This important realization was the spark that lit our sustainability mission, to go hand in hand with our conservation efforts.

 The NEED for Sustainable Travel

 Worldwide, travel and tourism has become a staggering $3 trillion dollar industry.
 Its growth often outpaces global GDP, and all long term markers point to continued, explosive growth.

 These revelations are ultimately unsurprising when you look at the travel landscape as a whole.
-Modern technology has made globetrotting around the planet profoundly easy, when contrasted with literally all of human history before the mid 20th century.
+Modern technology has made globetrotting around the planet profoundly easy, when contrasted with literally all of human history before the late 20th century.
 The internet has put nearly every destination at our finger tips where travel can be booked in seconds.
 On top of that, social media is now flooded with people traveling full time and posting images and stories about their exploits to thousands or millions of followers, which is further exploding demand.
 Lastly, young people say they are less interested in “things” and more interested in “experiences,” and travel is the #1 item on their list of desired experiences.

 Together, all of this information paints a picture of a tsunami of tourists impacting nearly every corner of the planet in the coming decades.